BMB-STAT/BMB-STAT5/chapter1.md

 We want to assess the walking speed among 3 population groups categorised by the treatment received following a knee injury.

 Look at the dataset named `walk`.
+If you look at the data, you see that you have 2 columns: one column contains walking speed values (numerical values) and the second column the corresponding groups.
+These are categorical values.
+The categorical values dictate how to group your data.

+We want to test the following null hypothesis:

+H0: The mean walking speed is the same in all three groups

 Control = no treatment
 Water = water-based physiotherapy
 Land = land-based physiotherapy